 If you can’t swing an overnight at Shenandoah, it’s still close enough for a day trip.
 With over 500 miles of trails, there are walks in the woods to suit all ages and hiking levels.With so much to offer, you need to check out the trail map of Shenandoah hikes for yourself and see which walks work best for your family.
 You can also just find a great area to hang out and have a picnic or take in the beautiful scenery from your car along Skyline Drive.

 Campgrounds in Shenandoah open in the spring, operating on a first-come, first-served basis until early May, when you can start reserving some sites in advance.
 Along with campsites, there are also cabins and lodges available.
 Rates for campsites start at $15/night and can be reserved through recreation.gov.

 Shenandoah National Park is located in Virginia, 75 miles from Washington, DC.
 The park is always open, but hours at facilities vary, so check here for specifics.
-Admission to the park is $25/vehicle and valid for a week.
+Admission to the park is $30/vehicle and valid for a week.
 An annual Shenandoah Pass is $55.

 There are also several Fee Free days throughout the year.